unChaz/sci-fi-5e/srd/classes/scoundrel.md

 #### Roguish Archetype

-At 3rd level, you choose an archetype that you emulate in the exercise of your rogue abilities: Thief, Assassin, or Arcane Trickster, all detailed at the end of the class description.
+At 3rd level, you choose an archetype that you emulate in the exercise of your scoundrel abilities: Thief, Assassin, or Arcane Trickster, all detailed at the end of the class description.
 Your archetype choice grants you features at 3rd level and then again at 9th, 13th, and 17th level.

 #### Ability Score Improvement